AndyLiang1/our_story/README.md

 Haiiii Andy, I'll love you forever and ever :3 <3 MWAH MWAH.

 ## How to run yoyo migrations

-These instructions are for Mac.
-For Windows users, you can use Gitbash.
-You might need to find the equivalent commands for Windows.

 1. Add the db/.env file from our google [doc](https://docs.google.com/document/d/10_2NFPEd3dLNVpfieamAXaiejnnolwVJ7kio30jfKKY/edit).

 2. Install dependencies (only need to do once)